rossibarra/jri-arg/README.md

 This script writes three files, `.inv`, `.filtered`, and `.clean`.
 Each includes the regular header.
 File outputs will be large when unzipped, it is recommended to run with `--gzip-output` to automatically zip output files.
 Writes to stderr log of how many bp (expanding `END` segments) were written to each file.
+Your gvcf **must** have invariant sites.
+If there are no invariant sites, go back to step 2.

 ##### `.inv`
 Contains lines from vcf where: